-We will provide (at no cost to your school):
+We will provide (at no cost to schools):

-- All equipment required (gloves, sacks, first aid kits, hi-vis vests for leaders and a ROSA audited health and safety plan)
+* All equipment required (gloves, sacks, first aid kits, hi-vis vests for leaders and a health and safety plan)

-- Risk Analysis and Management System (RAMS) information: Download from link at top right
+* Risk Analysis and Management System (RAMS) information: Download a prepared RAMS form here

 Event sponsorship opportunities

 We’re also looking for caring corporates to get behind the project.
 Check out our event sponsorship opportunities below to see how your organisation can help out.

 Throughout the project, the Sustainable Coastlines team will be visiting schools, businesses and community groups to build an understanding about the challenges of marine debris and motivate Wellington locals to look after their coastline.
 During this time we will deliver educational presentations and coordinate tailored coastal clean-up activities with local schools and organisations that support the idea of looking after our coast.

 We need to raise funds to cover essential logistical, health & safety and administrative costs to ensure this project’s success.
 Event sponsorship is therefore vital.

 - A tailored team building beach clean-up activity with your staff, led by Sustainable Coastlines, including our multimedia educational presentation to motivate your staff to get involved.
 We bring all equipment including a barbecue, however some additional hard costs may apply, depending on numbers and location (such as food and transport).